vic6/rocket-paper-scissors/README.md

 Can you help us by fixing them?

+### Testing Configuration
+Our application's testing setup has been configured to differ from the Rails convention.
+We're testing our application with RSpec rather than the default Test Unit.
+Our app uses the [rspec-rails][rspec-rails] gem, which provides some methods and RSpec matchers specific to testing a Rails app.
+We also use [Capybara][].

 ## Releases
 ### Pre-release: Run the Application
 We have a fully functional application—we're going to write tests for it.
 Before we begin testing the application, let's explore how it works.